gClassAcademy/Sahand2/README.md

 # Sahand2
-an update to Sahand project that calculates Importance of Attributes and Methods of any given class in a Java Projects
+An update to Sahand project that calculates Importance of Attributes and Methods of any given class in a Java Projects

 1-	Prerequisites to run the project: